Montana-Media-Arts/creative-coding-1-Fall2019/modules/week-13/_posts/2002-02-01-using-arrays.md

 # Working with Arrays

-Let's get hands on with arrays now.
-We will start with a simple example and then build on the example from last week.
+Let's get hands-on with arrays now.
+We will start with a simple example and then build on the model from last week.

 ```js
     var x = 50;